JayLau123/Machine-learning-for-Materials/README.md

 For more relevant works: http://ericjonas.com/

-# Computation-aided characterization for materials
+# Computation-aided characterization for molecules

 Train a forward model with public database from PubChem, NIST, Wiley’s library, etc. Once we input a molecule structure (graph-based representation), it will output the spectra automatically.